adiwg/mdEditor-doc/tutorial/entering-metadata/entering-main-poc-resume.md

-# Resume Entering Points Of Contact
+# Tutorial: Resume Entering Points Of Contact
 ---

 Now that we have created a few contacts, let's pick up where we left off editing "My First Metadata Record."
 The first order of business will be to get mdEditor refocused on the <span class="md-panel">Points Of Contact</span> panel on the <span class="md-window">Edit Window</span> <span class="md-section">Main</span> section.